 With all the above considered, it is best to stick to low-intensity exercise during this phase while also avoiding exercise in hot conditions.

-From the available research, knowing menstruation's effects (positive and negative) on exercise might help a woman develop a training program where certain performance variables are focused on during each phase.
+From the available research, knowing menstruation’s effects (positive and negative) on exercise might help optimize your training program.
 For example: